-In the early years of Boulder City, mining played an extremely important role in Boulder's development.
+In the early years of Boulder City, mining played an extremely important role in the town's development.
 It continued to bring settlers into the area who were both involved in mining itself and in supporting facilities, such as hardware and mining supply stores, transport businesses, room and board houses, and gambling and drinking establishments.
 Soon a strong agricultural industry, including grain milling, began to develop.

-By November 1871, the town of Boulder was incorporated.
+By November 1871, the town was incorporated.
 The first residential areas appeared in the Downtown, Mapleton Hill and Whittier Districts.
 But as the Downtown commercial activities expanded, the houses began to disappear Downtown, and finer homes were built in the Mapleton Hill and Whittier areas.

 Boulder was now well on its way, and was taking on the features of an established town.
 The first bank opened in 1874, and by 1880, the population had grown to 3,000 as developers had laid out 17 additions to the town.
-Electricity was made available to the citizens in 1887, and three years later the railroad depot was constructed, providing a new urban sophistication to the use of railroads in the Boulder community.
+Electricity was made available to the citizens in 1887, and three years later the railroad depot was constructed, providing a new urban sophistication to the use of railroads in the community.

-Courtesy of RE/MAX of Boulder
+Courtesy of RE/MAX of Boulder, Inc

-Courtesy of RE/MAX of Boulder
+Courtesy of Compass - Boulder